 Students will attend classes two or three evenings per week, Monday through Friday.
 Some classes may occasionally be offered in a weekend format.
 Classes are taught by faculty holding a Masters Degree or Doctorate degree in their respective fields.

-Candidates will meet with the program coordinator to receive an unofficial evaluation of completed college courework.
+Candidates will meet with the program coordinator to receive an unofficial evaluation of completed college coursework.
 The qualified candidate will have 45-60 semester hours of appropriate college coursework.

 In accordance with state law, all teacher education candidates must pass the Test of Academic Proficiency (TAP) or document an ACT Composite score of 22 or higher on the ACT plus Writing with a score of 19 on the combined English/Writing part taken within 10 years of application to teacher education in order to be admitted to teacher education.